Flamer (novel): Major themes

 One of the subjects present in Mike Curato's debut graphic novel is the toxic masculinity and homophobia that Navarro contends with, which happens during his time at the Catholic school and while at the summer camp.
-This is also portrayed when Aiden attempts to fit in with his pubescent campmates by acting heterossexually and imitating their "homophobic, macho behavior".
+This is also portrayed when Aiden attempts to fit in with his pubescent campmates by acting heterosexually and imitating their "homophobic, macho behaviour".

 Flamer also deals with struggles of identity, as the main character, who had a Catholic upbringing, does not fully understand his feelings towards other boys, and has trouble accepting his own queerness, as he was taught that being gay is considered a sin.
 The bullying suffered by Aiden in school and during the summer camp causes his self-hatred to increase, which eventually leads to a breaking point where he begins to have suicidal thoughts.

 Background

 Mike Curato began writing the script for Flamer in 2011.

 Aiden's experience includes being bullied for his effeminate voice and insinuations of being gay, which is based on Curato's own experiences as a closeted scout.
 Part of Curato's writing process involved looking at his old journals, sketchbooks, and photographs to relive old memories.
 He also had access to the letters he sent to his old pen pal, ranging from 1992 to the early 2000s.
 The same pen pal served as inspiration for Violet.